I2-MinusONE/I2-CRM-Wiki/opportunity/index.md

 # Opportunity
 > This WIKI page is maintained manually.
-Please opportunity the project manager for any clarifications.
+Please contact the project manager for any clarifications.

 This module manages opportunities via API.
 Opportunities are the potential projects for a company.
 Each project has a prequel opportunity - that gets converted into that project.